 \subsection{Induction}

-$\PV$ is the system which have defining axioms, equality axioms and induction as axioms and inference rules. $\PV^-$ is the system which have only defining axioms and equality axioms as axioms and inference rules.
-This paper prove that consistency of $\PV^-$ can be proven by $S^2_2$.
+The system $\PV$ contains defining axioms, equality axioms, and induction as axioms and inference rules.
+In contrast, the system $\PV^-$ contains only defining axioms and equality axioms as axioms and inference rules.
+This paper demonstrates that the consistency of $\PV^-$ can be proven by $S^2_2$.